 Several agencies have or will be initiating rulemaking processes to meet the directives in EO 20-04.
 Effort is underway to create rulemaking processes that are more accessible and transparent to the public.
-To date, the following sites have been established to help the public track agency work plans and rulemaking processes.
+As of the date of this report, the following sites have been established to help the public track agency work plans and rulemaking processes.

-- ODEQ's Cap and Reduce Program Development - ODEQ Landfill Methane Emissions Reduction Rulemaking - ODEQ Clean Fuels Electricity Program Rulemaking - ODOE Energy Efficiency Standards
+- DEQ's Cap and Reduce Program Development - DEQ Landfill Methane Emissions Reduction Rulemaking - DEQ Clean Fuels Electricity Program Rulemaking - ODOE Energy Efficiency Standards

 Commenting to agency Commissions and Boards is also an effective way to strengthen governance and accountability for climate action.
-Most agencies post information about their governance on their website.
+Most agencies post information about their governance - and how to provide comments to their board or commission - on their website.

 Finally, you can also join one or more of the many climate advocacy organizations that operate in Oregon.
 These groups have an array of perspectives on climate policy.
-Find one or more that reflect your interests, your support helps them engage in both legislative and rulemaking processes.
-DEQ Office of Greenhouse Gas Programs.
-ODOT's Climate Office works to bring additional focus, priority, staffing and resources to implement climate change mitigation and adaptation work in the transportation sector.
-DEQ's Office leads efforts to reduce Oregon's GHG emissions, including mandatory greenhouse gas reporting, Oregon's Clean Fuels Program and a new climate policy development team.
+Find one or more that reflect your interests.
+Your support helps them engage in both legislative and rulemaking processes.

 Another critical challenge is adapting to the climate impacts that we can't avoid.
-The state's newly updated Climate Adaptation Framework will also require increased coordination, leadership, and accountability by the agencies.
-Climate change threatens each sector and results in multiple downstream consequences that will impact all Oregonians, especially vulnerable and disadvantaged communities.
+The state's newly updated Climate Adaptation Framework will also require increased coordination, leadership, and accountability by the agencies.33 Climate change threatens each sector and results in multiple downstream consequences that will impact all Oregonians, especially vulnerable and disadvantaged communities.
 As described in the 2020 Climate Adaptation Framework, the state needs a coordinated government response on climate adaptation to maximize outcomes for the state's natural resources, economy, and communities.

-3) Reinforce the direction given in the EO 20-04 through legislation to require state agencies to include consideration of climate mitigation and adaptation in all decision-making.
+- 3. Reinforce the direction given in EO 20-04 through legislation to require state agencies to include consideration of climate mitigation and adaptation in all decision-making.
 Require all agencies to develop climate mitigation and adaptation strategies, metrics, and goals.
 The agency goals should reflect the state emission reduction and any established sequestration goals.
 Legislation should direct agencies to regularly report progress toward their goals to their commissions and boards, the Legislature, and to the OGWC.
-If agencies aren't meeting their goals, the progress reports should trigger steps to get them back on track.

-4) Protect funding that the agencies need to advance the directives in EO 20-04.
-Rapid and comprehensive implementation of Oregon's Climate Action Plan as directed by Governor Brown's

-EO 20-04 is needed.
-The Legislature should prioritize providing full funding for the expenses needed to implement Governor Brown's EO 20-04 during the 2021-2023 Biennium.

-5) Increase funding for the Oregon Global Warming Commission to expand staff and analytic capacity.
-As described in the introduction, the OGWC is directed in statute to report to the legislature once a biennium report on the state's progress to meet our GHG goals; and to make recommendations for statutory and administrative changes, policy measures, funding mechanisms, and other actions state and local governments, businesses, nonprofit organizations or residents should take to reduce GHG emissions.
+If agencies aren't meeting their goals, the progress reports should trigger steps to get them back on track. - 4.
+Protect funding that the agencies need to advance the directives in EO 20-04.
+Rapid and comprehensive implementation of Oregon's Climate Action Plan as directed by Governor Brown's EO 20-04 is needed.
+The Legislature should prioritize providing full funding for the expenses needed to implement EO 20-04 during the 2021-2023 Biennium. - 5.
+Increase funding for the Oregon Global Warming Commission to expand staff and analytic capacity.
+As described in the introduction, the OGWC is directed in statute to report to the legislature once a biennium on the state's progress in meeting our GHG goals; and to make recommendations for statutory and administrative changes, policy measures, funding mechanisms, and other actions state and local governments, businesses, nonprofit organizations or residents should take to reduce GHG emissions.
 We are further directed to coordinate state and local efforts to reduce GHG emissions in Oregon; develop an outreach strategy to educate Oregonians about the scientific aspects and economic impacts of global warming; and to inform Oregonians on ways to prepare for the effects of global warming.